cheshireoctopus/course_mgmt/docs/api/lecture.md

 Notes    | This API accepts five different types of objects in data.
 It will return the objects in the same order.

-    api/lecture/ handles multiple operations, which can be mixed and matched in the same request
+    api/lecture/ handles multiple operations
+        which can be mixed and matched in the same request
     1. Create a new Lecture
         No "id" is present; no "course_id" or "class_id" are present
     2. Create a new Lecture and associate it to a previously created Course